 - Heart attack and Strokes.
 Major medical complications, such as heart attack or stroke, occur even less frequently.

 - Deep vein thrombosis (DVT) Blood clots in the leg veins or pelvis are the most common complication of hip replacement surgery.
-Dr Phong Tran may prescribe one or more measures to prevent blood clots from forming in your leg veins or, if they do form, measures to prevent them from becoming symptomatic.
-These measures may include special support hose, inflatable leg coverings, ankle pump exercises, and blood thinners.
+You will be prescribed one or more measures to prevent blood clots from forming in your leg veins including TED stockings, compression foot pumps, and blood-thinning medications.

-- Wear and Tear.
+- Loosening of the components.
 Over years, the hip prosthesis may wear out or loosen.
 This problem will likely be less common with newer materials and techniques.
 When the prosthesis wears, bone loss may occur because of the small particles produced at the wearing surface.
 This process is called osteolysis.

 - Revision surgery – having the operation done again.